Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Causes of paroxysmal tachycardias:
+Causes of paroxysmal tachycardia:

-- organic heart damage;
+- organic heart disease;

 - electrolyte disturbances;

-- psychoemotional and physical stress.
+- psycho-emotional and physical stress.

 Symptoms of paroxysmal tachycardia

-It is necessary to make a differential diagnosis between chronic (non-paroxysmal) tachycardia and paroxysmal tachycardia, if the paroxysm of tachycardia lasts several days.
-The first attack of paroxysmal tachycardia is self-cured in 90% of cases, repeated ones - only in 18%.
-In stopping the paroxysmal tachycardia attack, use vagal tests (eye-heart reflex, Valsalva's test, Tom-Roux's solar reflex - pressure of the fist clenched in the area of the solar plexus).
-Worse are paroxysmal tachycardia attacks in children who have an extended QRS complex on the ECG during an attack, with regional hemodynamic disorders being possible with this option.
+It is necessary to carry out differential diagnosis between chronic (non-paroxysmal) tachycardia and paroxysmal tachycardia if the paroxysm of tachycardia lasts for several days.
+The first attack of paroxysmal tachycardia is stopped on its own in 90% of cases, while repeated ones - only in 18%.
+Vagal tests (oculocardial reflex, Valsalva test, Thomas-Roux solar reflex - pressing with a clenched fist in the solar plexus area) are used to stop an attack of paroxysmal tachycardia.
+Children, who have a widened QRS complex on the ECG during the attack, tolerate paroxysmal tachycardia worse; in this variant, regional hemodynamic disorders are possible.

 Types of paroxysmal tachycardia

-- Paroxysmal supraventricular tachycardia.
-In children, in most cases, they are of a functional nature, often arise as a result of changes in the vegetative regulation of cardiac activity.
+- Paroxysmal supraventricular tachycardias.
+In children, in most cases, they are functional in nature and often occur as a result of changes in the autonomic regulation of cardiac activity.

-- unusual different from sinus tooth P;
+- unusual P wave different from the sinus wave;

-- Secondary changes in ST-T are noted;
+- secondary ST-T changes are noted;

 What do need to examine?